motib/surprises/README.md

 appear in textbooks although they are accessible with a good knowledge of secondary-school mathematics.

-The repository contains LaTeX / TikZ source code for four languages:
+The repository contains LaTeX / TikZ source code for five languages:
-English, French, German, Hebrew.
+English, French, Spanish, German, Hebrew.
 (Compile Hebrew with XeLaTeX.)
 The PDF and printed books are available as follows:

 **English**